 What we loved about the experience

-The Elephants do everything on their own accord, in their own time.
-As it happens, they love bananas so you are guaranteed to get up close and personal with them.
+The Elephants do everything on their own accord, in their own time – however they love bananas so much that you are guaranteed to get up close and personal with them.
 Whether they decide to stick around after all the food has gone however is up to them.
 It’s truly amazing to witness such huge, powerful and friendly animals in their natural habitat.

-Day tours are $50 USD per person and if you fancy hanging around for a second day, you can camp out in the forest and hike with the project for an additional $30 USD.
-Food and water is included on both tours.
+Day tours are $50 USD per person and if you fancy hanging around for a second day, you can camp out in the forest and hike with the project for an additional $30 USD – delicious food and water are included on both tours.
 If you’d like to book or have further questions then head over the Mondulkiri Project website.
 Alternatively if you cannot make it but would like to help the cause, you can donate to the project by clicking here.